-A. Excess wild horses, removed from this gather, will be shipped to the Litchfield Off-Range Corrals located 21 miles east of Susanville, Calif., where they will be prepared for the BLM's adoption and sales programs or long-term holding facilities located in Midwestern pastures.
+A. Excess wild horses, removed from the range, will be shipped to the Indian Lakes Off-Range Wild Horse and Burro Corrals in Fallon, Nevada, where they will be prepared for the BLM's adoption program or long-term holding in Midwestern pastures.

-O. What happens to horses that are not adopted?
+Q. What happens to horses that are not adopted?

-A. Un-adopted horses are fed and cared for in either short-term corrals or long-term pastures.
+A. Un-adopted horses are fed and cared for in either short-term corrals or long-term Midwestern pastures.
 Wild horses over 10 years old and those passed over for adoption at least three times become eligible for sale, a transaction in which the title of ownership to the animals passes immediately from the Federal government to the buyer.
-In the adoption process, the title of ownership passes from the Federal government to the adopter after the individual provides one year of humane care.
+(In the adoption process, the title of ownership passes from the Federal government to the adopter after the individual provides one year of humane care.)
+While a December 2004 law granting the BLM sale authority authorizes the agency to sell sale-eligible animals "without limitation," the Bureau has not been and is not selling any wild horses to slaughterhouses or to "killer buyers."
+All horses in holding retain their status as "wild" animals and remain under the BLM's protection.